solver1318/url_monitor/README.md

 ```

 ## How to generate kubernetes manifest
-To generate the manifest, we need to define the below ones in Jsonnet command.
+To generate the manifest, we need to define the below inputs in **Jsonnet** command.
 1. namespace
 2. number of replicas
 3. target port number